Help shutout ALS!

-Like so many others, Dean and Paula Stock and their three young children did the Ice Bucket Challenge in August 2014 to help create awareness for ALS.
-They never would have thought that only a few months later, Dean would be diagnosed with ALS.
+Like so many others, The Stock Family did the Ice Bucket Challenge in August 2014 to help create awareness for ALS.
+They never would have thought that only a few months later, Dean, a father of three, would be diagnosed with ALS.

 Dean Stock played his minor hockey in Dollard-des-Ormeaux with his brother PJ Stock.
 Both moved on to the Quebec Major Junior Hockey League where they played for Victoriaville then continued on to play CIS Hockey at St. Francis Xavier University in Nova Scotia.
 Dean was good enough to eventually make it to the East Coast hockey league while PJ went on to the NHL where he got to play for New York, Montreal, Philadelphia and Boston.
-Today Dean is a father and coach of three hockey players, and is continuing a hockey tradition that is near and dear to his heart.
+Dean was a father and coach of three hockey players, and kept a hockey tradition that was near and dear to his heart.

 Chantale Grenon-Nyenhuis decided to get involved with the Society after learning that Dean Stock, her two youngest sons’ hockey coach, had been